saniyagodil/Bulk-Book-Review/README.md

 ### Eventually:
 1. User takes a photo of a bookshelf
 2. App identifies book text
-3. App filters out irrelevant text/numbers: "Edited", "Library", "By"
-4. (App potentially scores queries, filtering out ones that only include words like: 'The', 'So', 'A')
+3. App filters out irrelevant text/numbers: "Edited", "Library", "By" and potentially scores queries, filtering out ones that only include words like: 'The', 'So', 'A')
-5. App queries for books
+4. App queries for books
-6. Display results
+5. Display results

 ### Currently:
 1. Analyzes image and extracts lines of words using Google Cloud Vision API